mcmanyika/cashround/TRUFFLE_CONFIG.md

    - Add testnet networks to MetaMask
    - Import test tokens

-This setup gives you a complete testnet deployment pipeline for your Cash Round dApp! 🚀
+This setup gives you a complete testnet deployment pipeline for your Mukando dApp! 🚀